 (c) the person does not agree to having an independent valuation of current market rent carried out.

-[Section 15E inserted by No. 47 of 2006 s.
+[Section 15E inserted: No. 47 of 2006 s.
 23.]

 15F.
 SAT’s powers as to unconscionable conduct

 (1) A landlord or tenant, or former landlord or tenant, under a retail shop lease or former retail shop lease who suffers, or is likely to suffer, loss or damage because of unconscionable conduct of another person that contravenes section 15C or 15D may apply in writing to the Tribunal for an order that the other person pay compensation in respect of the loss or damage, or for other appropriate relief.